What’s New

 • ape - for drawing a phylogenic tree (Paradis and Schliep 2019).

-Follow the installation instruction of R, and start R (version > 0.1.x no longer requires RStudio - any integrated development environment, or IDE, will do.)
+Follow the installation instructions for R, and start R (from version > 0.1.x it is no longer required to use RStudio - any integrated development environment, or IDE, or even a simple command line shell will do.)
 From the R console install the RCMap library.
 It will install the required libraries.
 You can do it by cloning the GitHub repo and building the package on your computer, or by using the install_github function (for which you will have to install the devtools package, first.)

 devtools::install_github("haimbar/RCMap")